-On August 22, 2024, Sonoma County Water Agency (Sonoma Water) filed Temporary Urgency Change Petitions (TUCPs) with the State Water Resources Control Board (State Water Board), Division of Water Rights (Division) requesting approval of changes to the subject permits pursuant to California Water Code section 1435.
-The TUCPs request implementation of an alternative hydrologic index based on storage values in Lake Mendocino, which is located on the East Branch of the Russian River, starting November 1, 2024 (proposed hydrologic index).
 The proposed hydrologic index is requested in lieu of the hydrologic index contained in the subject permits that is based on cumulative inflow to Lake Pillsbury, which is located on the Eel River (Eel River hydrologic index).
 The hydrologic index is used to determine the applicable minimum instream flow requirements in Term 20 of Permit 12947A, Term 17 of Permits 12949 and 12950, and Term 13 of Permit 16596.
-Sonoma Water's proposed hydrologic index, for up to 180 days beginning November 1, 2024, is as follows:
+Sonoma Water's proposed hydrologic index, from the date of approval of the TUCPs through a term of 180 days, as follows: